czifro/jsocket/README.md

 jar file link: https://www.dropbox.com/s/hrkwv02l7b3bvop/jsocket.jar?dl=0

-JSocket wraps a java.net.Socket to easily read and write data to the stream The JSocket class is a super class with basic functions of reading and writing bytes on the stream
+JSocket wraps a java.net.Socket to easily read and write data to the stream.
+The JSocket class is a super class with basic functions of reading and writing bytes on the stream

 example code: